Dustyroom/flat-kit-doc/index.md

 Blueprint Grid is a descriptive one, there is a text telling what we used to get the displayed materials.
 Fruit Vase is actually a collection of 7 scenes.
 There is one vase with fruits across all scenes and each scene is dedicated to some specific look, thus uses a different set of materials.

-* Tree Island scene is a showcase of a more cartoony use case.
+* _Tree Island_ scene is a showcase of a more cartoony use case.
 Imagine a 3d-platform game with such a look.
 Or Any other arcade game.

-* Room.
+* _Room_.
 We just had to include a room.

-* Retro Cars.
+* _Retro Cars_.
 Retro cars are curvy.
-What a possibility to show how shiny (or rough) shaders can be.
+A great opportunity to show how shiny (or rough) shaders can be.

-* Normal Map Tree.
+* _Normal Map Tree_.
 An example of normal maps application.

+* _Ocean Water_.
+This is a demo scene showcasing the _Water_ shader in a way the game would look like.
+A non-toon-shading application for _Stylized Surface_ is showed in this scene, too.
+You can choose various water looks in the Hierarchy tab by switching different Water objects on.

+* _Pool_ scene shows more various versions of the _Water_ shader.
+In the Hierarchy tab you can choose between different water objects.
+Each of these objects has its own _Water_ material.

+* _Water Vessels_ is an attempt to show a few basic and more non-obvious _Water_ shader parameters, all at once.
+Having these materials, you can use them as starting points in you own projects.

 # 7. Presets